 \paragraph{Cycle consistency.} Imposing cycle consistency continuously has been shown to be effective for many tasks in different domains~\cite{brislin1970back,godard2017unsupervised,he2016dual,huang2013consistent,wang2013image,yi2017dualgan,zach2010disambiguating,zhou2015flowweb,zhou2016learning,jabri2020space}, especially for self-supervised training and cases without paired ground truth annotations~\cite{godard2017unsupervised,hoffman2018cycada,li2023leveraging,messikommer2022bridging,yi2017dualgan,zhu2017unpaired,zach2010disambiguating,zhou2016learning,jabri2020space}, and recently for evaluating VLM and LLM performance~\cite{shah2019cycle,dhuliawala2024chain}.
 Rapid progression of multimodal models has facilitated exploring cycle consistency between images and texts~\cite{gorti2018text}, and incorporation of cycle consistency for training by combining text-to-image diffusion models and vision-language models~\cite{betker2023improving,esser2024scaling,sharifzadeh2024synth,li2023leveraging}.

-\paragraph{Preference optimization.} There are several techniques to align model outputs with human preferences~\cite{stiennon2020learning,ouyang2022training} at training~\cite{schulman2017proximal,rafailov2023direct,shao2024deepseekmath} or test time~\cite{stiennon2020learning,nakano2021webgpt,jinnai2024regularized}.
-These approaches have been applied mostly to large language models and recently in vision-language models~\cite{yu2024rlhf,sun2024aligning,yu2024rlaif} and diffusion models~\cite{wallace2024diffusion,blacktraining,prabhudesai2023aligning}.
+\paragraph{Preference optimization.} There are many techniques to align model outputs with human preferences~\cite{stiennon2020learning,ouyang2022training} at training~\cite{schulman2017proximal,rafailov2023direct,shao2024deepseekmath} or test time~\cite{stiennon2020learning,nakano2021webgpt,jinnai2024regularized}.
+These approaches have been applied mostly to large language models and recently to vision-language models~\cite{yu2024rlhf,sun2024aligning,yu2024rlaif} and diffusion models~\cite{wallace2024diffusion,blacktraining,prabhudesai2023aligning}.
 Text-to-image alignment metrics such as Human Preference Score (HPS)~\cite{wu2023human,wu2023humanv2}, PickScore~\cite{kirstain2023pick}, and ImageReward~\cite{xu2024imagereward} all collect human preferences to train a reward model.
-Other methods such as VLFeedback~\cite{silkie} substitute human feedback by using foundation models (e.g., GPT-4V) to annotate preferences~\cite{yepainting,silkie,zhao2023beyond,yu2024rlaif} and perform Direct Preference Optimization (DPO)~\cite{rafailov2023direct} on their dataset.
+VLFeedback~\cite{silkie} substitutes human feedback by using foundation models (e.g., GPT-4V) to annotate preferences~\cite{yepainting,silkie,zhao2023beyond,yu2024rlaif} and applies Direct Preference Optimization (DPO)~\cite{rafailov2023direct} with their dataset.
 Our method collects preferences from a new signal: cycle consistency, which is cheaper and more easily scalable.
 We apply our dataset both to reward modeling and preference learning via DPO, exhibiting competitive performance with models trained on human labels.